Sonja Morgan

-Sonja Morgan (née Tremont; born November 25, 1963) is an American television personality, socialite and philanthropist.
-She is popularly known for her starring role on the reality television series The Real Housewives of New York City.
+Sonja Morgan (née Tremont; born November 25, 1963) is an American television personality, socialite, entrepreneur and philanthropist.
+She is popularly known for her starring role on the Bravo reality television series The Real Housewives of New York City.

+Early life

+Sonja Tremont was born on 25 November 1963, in Albany, New York, to parents Dennis Howard Tremont and Sandra Cooper (née Quell).
+Her grandfather and father ran a lumber company in Averill Park, New York.
+She is of German, English, and Luxembourgish ancestry.
+Her ancestor Nicholas Tremont arrived in the United States sometime before 1880.

 Career

 Morgan studied marketing at the Fashion Institute of Technology.
 Her fashion line, Sonja by Sonja Morgan, was launched in 2015 and is sold at the Vanessa Noel store on East 64th Street and online.
 Morgan's line also retailed in Century 21 stores prior to their bankruptcy filing in 2020 following the COVID-19 pandemic.
 In the 1980s and 1990s, Morgan worked as an interior director, event planner, and hostess for a series of high-end Manhattan restaurants.

 In 2010, Morgan joined the cast of Bravo's hit reality television series The Real Housewives of New York City during its third season.
 She stayed with the show until 2021, remaining a main cast member for eleven seasons.
 Widely regarded as a franchise fan favorite, she was voted "Best Comedienne" in the fan-chosen Real Housewives Awards for four consecutive years, from 2015 through 2018.
 In 2021, celebrity video messaging platform Cameo disclosed that Morgan was among their top ten highest-earning celebrities the previous year.

 In 2017, Morgan made her off-Broadway debut in the play Sex Tips for Straight Women by a Gay Man.
 In 2021, she launched a regional tour of improv shows entitled Sonja In Your City, playing sold-out shows in cities including New York, Boston, Baltimore, and Washington DC.
 She is a frequent guest on Andy Cohen's late night chat show, Watch What Happens Live and she has made guest appearances on a number of other television series, including Difficult People, Kocktails with Khloé, and Worst Cooks in America.
-In 2023, she will costar in a Real Housewives spin-off series with longtime cast mate Luann de Lesseps.
+In 2023, she co-starred in a Real Housewives spin-off series with longtime castmate Luann de Lesseps, titled Luann & Sonja: Welcome to Crappie Lake, which premiered on July 9, 2023.
+Morgan starred in the fourth season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered in December 2023 on the NBC streaming service Peacock.

 A longtime philanthropist, Morgan has contributed to charities involving children, visual and performing arts, animal rights groups, and LGBTQ+ rights.
 She hosts cabaret and burlesque events, called Sonja in the City, that help raise money for charity.
 She received a Singular Sensation Award in 1990 at the St. Regis Hotel for her work alongside Vanessa Noel and Mira Sorvino.
 In July 2013, she received a New York State Senate Award for charity work.